K-Sato1995/gatsbyBlog/content/posts/Create-data-backups-using-backup-gem/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Backup
-description: How to create data backups with rails using backup gem.
+description: "How to create data backups with rails using backup gem."
 ---
 # Create a backup script